chromegng/ManualWalkthrough/docs/deployment/prerequisites/organizationalunits/README.md

 ### Next Steps
-You have fullfilled the Prequisites and ready to move on to [Enabling Google Cloud Billing](https://github.com/chromegng/ManualWalkthrough/tree/master/docs/deployment/prerequisites/billingaccountid)
+You have fullfilled the prerequisites and ready to move on to [Enabling Google Cloud Billing](https://github.com/chromegng/ManualWalkthrough/tree/master/docs/deployment/prerequisites/billingaccountid)

 ## Contributing